 If you've also been enjoying some freedom from primping lately, and want to turn your rebellion against conventional beauty standards up a few notches, might I suggest shaving your head?
 I did about a year ago, and it's one of the best decisions I've ever made.

 First off, I want to acknowledge that there was a lot of my privilege involved in this act.
 I was (and still am) quite healthy, and I had a lot of hair.
 Plenty of people I know have suffered the trauma of hair loss for various reasons, and I feel incredibly grateful to be able to choose whether or not I have hair.
 Also, I knew beforehand that, as a white person, though I'd certainly face negative gender-based comments, I'd never be fired or kicked out of school for any hairstyle, even one that some people might consider radically inappropriate.
+Toggling with my gender expression even feels fairly fun and comfortable for me, most of the time, as a cishet woman.

 So.
 Why on earth did I make this decision in the pre-COVID era?
 And what have been the perks?